faisalalshehri856/ai-workplace-productivity-portfolio/02-writing-workflow/professional-writing-example.md

 - Structured the email to clearly state the action taken and the expected timeline.

 ## 4. Human Sign-off
-- Reviewed, refined, and approved by: فيصل عمر الشهري (Customer Experience Analyst).
+- Reviewed, refined, and approved by: Faisal Omar Alshehri (Customer Experience Analyst).

 ## 5. Final Version
 Dear Customer,